GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information: METHOD

-\textbf{Differentiable rendering.} 3DGS renders colors by blending Gaussians along rays, from near to far, and splatting them onto the pixel screen.
+\textbf{Differentiable rendering.} The 3DGS technique renders colors by blending Gaussian distributions along rays, progressing from the near field to the far field, and subsequently projecting them onto the pixel screen.
+The color rendering can be mathematically expressed as follows:

-where the density ${\alpha _i}$ denotes the opacity contribution of the Gaussian to the pixel, which is determined by both the Gaussian function and the opacity. ${T_i}$ is the accumulated transmittance, which decays as the ray passes through the number of Gaussians.
-Meanwhile, to obtain geometric information, depth $z$ in the camera coordinate system are used instead of color $c$ for rendering:
+where the density ${\alpha _i}$ represents the opacity contribution of each Gaussian to the pixel, which is determined by both the Gaussian function and its opacity.
+The term ${T_i}$ denotes the accumulated transmittance, which decreases as the ray traverses through multiple Gaussians.
+In order to capture geometric information, the depth $z$ in the camera coordinate system is utilized instead of the color $c$ for rendering: